TRUMP NATIONAL DORAL MIAMI (305-592-2000)

 shot here.
 This hole is the highlight of a fun and challenging round of golf- a great resort golf experience.

-The Gold Course is one of 5 championship courses at the Doral Golf Resort and Spa.
+The Gold Course is one of 5 championship courses at the Trump National Doral Miami.
 Upscale accommodations and resort amenities including a full

 service spa, swimming pools, workout facilities, and fine and casual dining are available on the 650 landscaped acres.
 A double ended driving range and